openvinotoolkit/openvino_tensorflow/README.md

     ```
     git clone https://github.com/NervanaSystems/ngraph-tf.git
     cd ngraph-tf
+    git checkout v0.5.0
     ```

 3. Next, build and install nGraph bridge.
-   :warning: You must be inside the `virtualenv` wher TensorFlow installed during the ngraph-tf build.
+   :warning: You must be inside the `virtualenv` where TensorFlow installed during the ngraph-tf build.

     ```
     mkdir build
     cd build
     cmake ..
-    make -j <your_processor_cores>
+    make -j <number_of_processor_cores_on_system>
     make install
-    pip install -U python/dist/<ngraph-0.5.0-py2.py3-none-linux_x86_64.whl>
+    pip install -U python/dist/ngraph-0.5.0-py2.py3-none-linux_x86_64.whl
     ```

-## Build nGraph bridge from source using TensorFlow source
+## Option 2: Build nGraph bridge from source using TensorFlow source

-If you want to run unit tests or planning to contribute, then you need to install the nGraph bridge using the TensorFlow source tree.
+If you want to run unit tests or are planning to contribute, then you need to install the nGraph bridge using the TensorFlow source tree.

 ### Prepare the build environment